king-phyte/ktor-swagger-ui/README.md

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/io.github.smiley4/ktor-swagger-ui/badge.svg)](https://search.maven.org/artifact/io.github.smiley4/ktor-swagger-ui)
 [![Checks Passing](https://github.com/SMILEY4/ktor-swagger-ui/actions/workflows/checks.yml/badge.svg?branch=develop)](https://github.com/SMILEY4/ktor-swagger-ui/actions/workflows/checks.yml)

-This library provides a Ktor plugin to document routes, generate an OpenApi Specification and serve a Swagger UI.
+This library provides a Ktor plugin to document routes, generate an OpenAPI specification and serve Swagger UI.
 It is meant to be  minimally invasive, meaning it can be plugged into existing application without requiring immediate changes to the code.
 Routes can then be gradually enhanced with documentation.

 ## Features

-- minimally invasive (no immediate change to existing code required)
+- Minimally invasive (no immediate change to existing code required)
-- provides swagger-ui and openapi-spec with minimal configuration
+- Provides Swagger UI and OpenAPI spec with minimal configuration
-- supports most of the [OpenAPI 3.1.0 Specification](https://swagger.io/specification/)
+- Supports most of the [OpenAPI 3.1.0 Specification](https://swagger.io/specification/)
-- automatic [json-schema generation](https://github.com/SMILEY4/schema-kenerator) from arbitrary types/classes for bodies and parameters
+- Automatic [json-schema generation](https://github.com/SMILEY4/schema-kenerator) from arbitrary types/classes for bodies and parameters
-  - supports generics, inheritance, collections, ...
+  - Supports generics, inheritance, collections, etc.
-  - support for Jackson-annotations and swagger Schema-annotations (optional)
+  - (Optional) support for Jackson-annotations and swagger schema annotations
-  - use with reflection or kotlinx-serialization
+  - Use with reflection or kotlinx-serialization
-  - customizable schema-generation
+  - Customizable schema generation

 ## Documentation